-Cranes often call simultaneously. – Eurasian cranes (Grus grus), Lake Hornborgasjön, Sweden.
+Cranes often call simultaneously, here Eurasian cranes (Grus grus) at Lake Hornborgasjön, Sweden.
 (Photo copyright © by Kaj Halberg)

-During their spring migration in March-April, about half a million sandhill cranes (Grus canadensis) – c.
+During their spring migration in March-April, about half a million sandhill cranes – c.
 80% of the total population – spend the night on sand bars in the Platte River, Nebraska.
-(Photo copyright © by Kaj Halberg)
+(Photos copyright © by Kaj Halberg)

 “I went to the woods because I wished to live deliberately, to front only the essential facts of life, and see if I could not learn what it had to teach.”

-The ‘woods’, however, were not just any woods.
+The ‘woods’, however, were not just any wood.
 In his book A Walk in the Woods (1998), American author Bill Bryson writes: “The inestimably priggish and tiresome Thoreau thought that nature was splendid, splendid indeed, as long as he could stroll to town for cakes and barley wine, but when he experienced real wilderness, on a visit to Katahdin [a mountain in Maine] in 1846, he was unnerved to the core.
-This wasn’t the tame world of overgrown orchards and sun-dappled paths that passed for wilderness in suburban Concord, Massachusetts, but a forbidding, oppressive, primeval country that was “grim and wild … savage and dreary,” fit only for “men nearer of kin to the rocks and wild animals as we.” – With the term “as we”, I (K.H.) guess that Thoreau meant ‘civilized’ people like himself.
+This wasn’t the tame world of overgrown orchards and sun-dappled paths that passed for wilderness in suburban Concord, Massachusetts, but a forbidding, oppressive, primeval country that was “grim and wild … savage and dreary,” fit only for “men nearer of kin to the rocks and wild animals as we.”

-Dark and threatening forest: Dense coniferous forest with moss-grown western hemlocks (Tsuga heterophylla), growing in a row on a fallen log, a so-called nursery log, on which they have found sufficient light to sprout.
-On the forest floor western sword fern (Polystichum munitum). – Hoh Forest, Olympic National Park, Washington, United States.
+“Grim and wild, savage and dreary” coniferous forest, Hoh Forest, Olympic National Park, Washington State, with moss-covered western hemlocks (Tsuga heterophylla), growing in a row on a fallen log, a so-called nursery log, on which they have found sufficient light to sprout.
+The fern on the forest floor is western sword fern (Polystichum munitum).
 (Photo copyright © by Kaj Halberg)

 “The mountains are enormous stones, cast by the gods of the Underworld into the garden of the Earth.
 The protective gods, however, do not allow them on flat surfaces.”